How Do You Get Your Child to Attend School More Consistently When Their Pain is Unpredictable?

 In order to build your child’s capacity to attend school regularly, you need to start small with what you know they are capable of regardless of pain intensity.
 And then you build.
 Slowly but surely.
 But you can’t really build it for them and expect them to do it.
 You need to build it WITH them, so that you are on the same page managing pain together.

 This is not easy.
 And you may feel like you have already tried to take small steps with your child and it didn’t work.
-My guess is you probably didn’t have support and accountability.
-And likely you tried to push them a little too hard and they refused and now you are back at square one again.
-That is where I come in.
-You have been working so hard at this.
-You have poured your blood, sweat, and tears into trying to help your child.
-You are overwhelmed and exhausted and need support.
-Let me help you.
+My guess is you probably tried to push them a little too hard and they refused and now you are back at square one again.
+At least that was my mistake at the beginning.

 ~ Carla Friesen